Tutorial: Build a machine learning model in Power BI

 Create a dataflow with input data by following these steps.

 The first step in creating a dataflow is to have your data sources ready.
-In this case, you use a machine learning dataset from a set of online sessions, some of which culminated in a purchase.
-The dataset contains a set of attributes about these sessions, which you use to train your model.
+In this case, you use a machine learning semantic model from a set of online sessions, some of which culminated in a purchase.
+The semantic model contains a set of attributes about these sessions, which you use to train your model.

-You can download the dataset from the UC Irvine website or by downloading the online_shoppers_intention.csv.
-Later in this tutorial, you connect to the dataset by specifying its URL.
+You can download the semantic model from the UC Irvine website or by downloading the online_shoppers_intention.csv.
+Later in this tutorial, you connect to the semantic model by specifying its URL.

 Create the tables